tarjeir/pyrightmcp/README.md

 ## Features

+- Validates that `uv` is installed and project is properly set up
 - Automatically checks for and creates virtual environments
 - Installs pyright if not present
 - Runs pyright analysis on specified directories